• Email Outreach

 Involve your sales team in the decision-making process.
 Ask them what their biggest time-sinks are.
 If they have a hand in choosing the solution, they’re more likely to embrace it.
 Prioritize tools that are intuitive and easy to set up.
 The less formal training required, the faster your team will see the value and build new habits.

-Measure Performance and Adjust Your Strategy
+Step 3: Measure Performance and Refine Your Approach

 A new tool should produce better outcomes.
 Track the metrics that matter to your business, like reply rates, meetings booked, and pipeline velocity.
 Don’t just look at activity numbers.
 The goal isn’t to send more email; it’s to start more conversations and close more deals.